yankeevader/TaledensInvManagerUpdatedUnofficial/README.md

 Scans the entire game and installed mods to collect detailed information about:

+Specifically it will read the data from assemblers and refineries (including basic and survival kits)

 Ore mappings (how ores refine into ingots)
 Item types
 Crafting/production recipes